UM-A2SRL/AePW3-LDWG/README.md

 The beam model used for these results is the same as for Riso and Cesnik, AIAA SciTech Forum, 2022.

+## Folders associated with Riso and Cesnik, Journal of Aircraft, 2023 (based on the above SciTech paper):

+The beam model used for these results is the same as for Riso and Cesnik, AIAA SciTech Forum, 2022.

 ## References

 If you use the Technion Pazy wing model properties and related analysis results, please cite our papers as appropriate: